nikitavoloboev/data/macOS/apps/2do.md

 ![](https://i.imgur.com/Zhuqn1a.png)

 I share the same philosophy of `Always` and `Temporary` projects as I have in my [Focus Trello board](../../focusing/focusing.md).

-Given my growing collection of tasks I am yet to do.
-Some 2,000 pending tasks.
-I decided to share [some tasks I keep in 2Do publicly](../../other/2do-tasks.md).

 And here are the other tags I use: